bradhowes/SimplyFlange/README.md

 an app serves as a delivery mechanism for an app extension like AUv3.
 When the app is installed, the operating system will also install and register any app extensions found in the app.

-The `SimplyLowPass` apps attempt to instantiate the AUv3 component and wire it up to an audio file player and the output speaker.
+The `SimplyFlange` apps attempt to instantiate the AUv3 component and wire it up to an audio file player and the output speaker.
 When it runs, you can play the sample file and manipulate the filter settings -- cutoff frequency in the horizontal direction and resonance in the vertical.
 You can control these settings either by touching on the graph and moving the point or by using the sliders to change their associated values.
 The sliders are somewhat superfluous but they act on the AUv3 component via the AUPropertyTree much like an external MIDI controller might do.